 Can I Use an SBA 504 Loan for an Online Business?

 The Internet has revolutionized almost every industry.
 There are very few segments of the economy that have not been affected at least somewhat by the advent of the Internet, and many segments have seen the rise of “online only” businesses.
 Of course, this is something of a misnomer.
-The businessesBetter Financing Starts with More Options$1.2M offered by a Bank at 6.0%$2M offered by an Agency at 5.6%$1M offered by a Credit Union at 5.1%Click Here to Get Quotes
+The businessesStart Your Application and Unlock the Power of Choice$5.6M offered by a Bank at 6.1%$1.2M offered by a Bank at 6.0%$2M offered by an Agency at 5.6%$1.4M offered by an SBA Lender at 9%Click Here to Get Quotes!

 SBA 504 Loans for Online Businesses: What You Need to Know